Dan435/Translator-Vue/README.md

 npm run dev
 ```

+After command is complete, go to your preferred browser and visit localhost:8080

 For a detailed explanation on how things work, check out the [guide](http://vuejs-templates.github.io/webpack/) and [docs for vue-loader](http://vuejs.github.io/vue-loader).